Who Pays for Your Medical Bills After a Car Accident? Understanding Your Options

 Personal Health Insurance

-One way for them to cover their medical expenses after an accident is through private health insurance.
-Most injured people discover their health policies cover injuries that occur in vehicle collisions.
+A way that they can fund their medical costs following an accident is with private health insurance.
+The majority of injured individuals find that their health policies include cover for injuries sustained in vehicle accidents.

 Auto Insurance Policies